Hispaniola: Pre-Columbian

 The Taíno people traveled often and used hollowed canoes with paddles when on the water for fishing or for migration purposes, and upwards of 100 people could fit into a single canoe.
 The Taíno came frequently in contact with the Caribs, another indigenous tribe.
-The Taíno people had to defend themselves using bows and arrows with poisoned tips and some war clubs.
+The Taíno people used bows and arrows with poisoned tips and some war clubs.
 When Columbus landed on Hispaniola, many Taíno leaders wanted protection from the Caribs.